-Once you’ve decided that bankruptcy is the right financial option for your situation, you may see online resources describing how you can do it yourself.
+Once you’ve decided that bankruptcy is the right financial option for your situation, you may see online resources describing how to file for bankruptcy without a lawyer.

-The attorneys at Sasser Law Firm have seen this play out many times in North Carolina courts.
+The Noth Carolina Bankruptcy attorneys at Sasser Law Firm have seen this play out many times in North Carolina courts.
 Unfortunately, filing bankruptcy pro se is more difficult than just filling out forms.
-Errors associated with a filing can come with real, lasting consequences.
+Errors associated with a pro se filing can come with real, lasting consequences.

 Contact us today to set up a free consultation to learn about your options.

-In addition to free consultations, our firm requires no up-front fees or cost in order to file chapter 13 and obtain relief.
-The fees and costs for chapter 13 are rolled into the repayment plan.
+In addition to free consultations, our bankruptcy law firm requires no up-front fees or cost in order to file Chapter 13 and obtain relief.
+The fees and costs for Chapter 13 are rolled into the repayment plan.

 In North Carolina, or anywhere else in the country, individuals don’t have to hire a lawyer in order to declare and file for bankruptcy.
 A registered entity such as a corporation or LLC would need a lawyer.
 Individuals can choose pro se.